esp8266/Arduino/doc/esp8266wifi/station-class.rst

     .
     Connected, IP address: 192.168.1.22

 Please note that station with static IP configuration usually connects to the network faster.
 In the above example it took about 500ms (one dot `.` displayed).
 This is because obtaining of IP configuration by DHCP client takes time and in this case this step is skipped.
-If you pass all three parameter as 0.0.0.0 (local_ip, gateway and subnet), it will re enable DHCP.
+Reminder: If you pass all three parameters as 0.0.0.0 (local_ip, gateway and subnet), it will re enable DHCP.
 You need to re-connect the device to get new IPs.

 Manage Connection
 ~~~~~~~~~~~~~~~~~